google/physical-web/documentation/mDNS_Support.md

 ## mDNS Support

+**Due to several issues, mDNS support is currently disabled this app!
+We intend to revisit (and hopefully reenable) this feature in the future.**

 The Physical Web is about getting URLs into the physical world.
 However, this isn't limited to just Bluetooth Low Energy (BLE) beacons. [mDNS](http://en.wikipedia.org/wiki/Multicast_DNS) is a service broadcast technique used in Wi-Fi networks.
 It has two advantages over BLE:

 1. Only people logged into your Wi-Fi can see the mDNS URLs.
 This means that in an apartment, your neighbors can't see your devices.